 - Cast types are defaulted to the same type as their argument expression.
 This has the same effect as if they were given the top type and then flow-sensitively refined to the type of their argument.
 However, note that programmer-written type qualifiers are not refined, so writing the top annotation is not the same as writing no annotation. - Implicit upper bounds are defaulted to top to allow them to be instantiated in any way.

-If a user declared class C<T> { ... }, then the Checker Framework assumes that the user intended to allow any instantiation of the class, and the declaration is interpreted as class C<T extends @Nullable Object> { ... } rather than as class C<T extends @NonNull Object> { ... }.
+Suppose a user declares a class as class C<T> { ... }.
+The Checker Framework assumes that the user intended to allow any instantiation of the class.
+The Checker Framework interprets the declaration as class C<T extends @Nullable Object> { ... } rather than as class C<T extends @NonNull Object> { ... }.

 The latter would forbid instantiations such as C<@Nullable String>, or would require rewriting of code.
-On the other hand, if a user writes an explicit bound such as class C<T extends $D> \{ \dots \}$, then the user intends some restriction on instantiation and can write a qualifier on the upper bound as desired.
+On the other hand, if a user writes an explicit bound such as class C<T extends $D> \{ \ldots \}$, then the user intends some restriction on instantiation and can write a qualifier on the upper bound as desired.